 Not only does this gives rise to significant operational issues for shipowners especially around the transition to low sulphur fuels but it may also result in penalties for non-compliance as well as other liabilities not previously seen.
 Concerns about the cost of complying with this low sulphur cap and whether there will be sufficient availability of low sulphur fuel oil have also been well publicised.

 We have collated information and resources on this topic produced by the Club and by third parties to help guide Members in complying with the regulations.

-ICS Guidance – the International Chamber of Shipping have produced a comprehensive guide for shipowners and seafarers on how to comply with the regulations
+The International Chamber of Shipping have produced a comprehensive guide for shipowners and seafarers on how to comply with the regulations.

-in December 2018 BIMCO published two charter party clauses dealing with sulphur
+In December 2018 BIMCO published two charter party clauses dealing with sulphur content in fuel.

 The Oil Companies International Marine Forum have produced a guide for implementation of sulphur oxide exhaust gas cleaning systems.

 The Exhaust Gas Cleaning Systems Association has numerous resources and publications available on their website.

 For more detail please view HFW's Sulphur Cap presentation below.